SAP-archive/Tracer/README.md

 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the Apache 2.0 except as noted otherwise in the [LICENSE file](https://github.com/sap-staging/Tracer/blob/master/LICENSE).

+Please note that Docker images can contain other software which may be licensed under different licenses.
+This License file is also included in the Docker image.
+For any usage of built Docker images please make sure to check the licenses of the artifacts contained in the images.